sgmurphy/wordpress-plugins/widget-logic/readme.txt

 *  Don't cache widget logic results -- From v .58 the widget logic code should only execute once, but that might cause unexpected results with some themes, so this option is here to turn that behaviour off.
 (The truth/false of the code will be evaluated every time the sidebars_widgets filter is called.

+= Interaction with External Services =

+Widget Logic uses the external service  to obtain up-to-date information about the results of football matches. widgetlogic.org is a source of sports information, that provides a wide range of information about football, including various leagues, tournaments, and championships from around the world.

+The functioning of the widgetlogic.org service is based on delivering real-time data about selected matches without the need to refresh the page.
+This means that data is automatically updated without requiring page reload.
+This approach ensures users quick and uninterrupted access to the latest sports data without the effort of manually updating information, allowing them to stay informed about ongoing events in real-time.

 == Frequently Asked Questions ==

+= Can I use Widget Logic in Gutenberg widgets view? =

+Yes, you can!
+Starting from 6.0.0 you can use Widget Logic in Gutenberg widgets and in Classic Widgets.
+So if you have earlier version, please update plugin.

 = What can I try if it's not working? =